Blue Protocol: Star ResonanceFrost Mage Frostbeam Spec GuideBest build and how to play the class.

 Muku Scout [A5]

 - Muku Scout gives us a passive 15% MATK provided we are consistently hitting attacks.
 Upon activation, it doubles the stacks, giving a very potent and uncommon 30% MATK buff.
 Despite his description, Muku Scout also works for Magic Attack.
 Due to our high amount of multi-hits, refreshing or starting up this passive is simple.
-Due to caps and stat saturation, Scout outperforms many Gold options outside of Chief until high Advancements.
+Due to stat saturation, Scout outperforms many other Gold options until they have high Advancements..

 2. Imagine